transientskp/tkp/documentation/devref/tkp/steps.rst

   alerting people to possible transients detected by the pipeline.

 - An **imaging** step.
-This actually belongs to the standard imaging pipeline (SIP), but can be implemented into the Trap for convenience (so to have an end-to-end pipeline).
+This actually belongs to the standard imaging pipeline (SIP), but can be implemented into the TraP for convenience (so to have an end-to-end pipeline).
   `Currently out of commission, awaiting upstream updates to the LOFAR pipeline.`